 “Charles Sturt has established an Indigenous Board of Studies.
 We submit any content relating to First Nations for review and approval by the Board of First Nations staff.
 This is extremely unique at a university level.”

 Ms Yen gave an example of how this is applied during a course.
-She detailed what master’s students in health services management do as part of their workplace learning.
+She detailed what master’s students in health services management do as part of their work-integrated learning (previously called workplace learning).

 “In terms of how we directly influence First Nations communities in health services management, our master’s students are working as consultants with one of the local area health services in helping improve access for First Nations communities.
 It involves students actively working with members of First Nations communities to create bridges between them and health services.
 Rather than imposing what we think on First Nations communities, it is about empowering those communities to make their own decisions around healthcare.”